 You’ve probably seen it with a friend of family member.
+People often wonder why old people get mean?
 Maybe it’s caused by Dementia or some other chronic disease.
 Maybe Grandpa is just a little ornery or frustrated at aging.
+What causes anger outbursts in elderly people?
 It seems like angry seniors are pretty common.
 Besides not being pleasant to be around, that anger might be causing health problems as well.

 Many family members might think a sad senior is more prone to have health problems.
 The loss of a spouse or the realization that the end is near can be very traumatic.
 The sadness may cause seniors to:

 And generally, don’t take care of themselves.
 Good caregivers can help mitigate those problems.
 Angry seniors have different problems.
 The anger doesn’t generally lead to the elderly person not caring about themselves.
 Instead it may cause actual physiological changes in the angry senior’s body.